ADHD Emotional Permanence: Why Out-of-Sight Is Out-of-Mind

-Resilience researchers say you should embrace diverse experiences to learn how to cope better in difficult times.
+Resilience researchers say we should embrace diverse experiences to learn how to cope better in difficult times.
 And coping gets easier when you have emotional permanence.

 Emotional permanence is your ability to retain and recall how an emotion, positive or negative, feels even when you are not experiencing it at present.